 Hours and Overtime

-For the purpose of computing the pay of a shift employee, the normal working day shall be eight (8) hours and the normal work week shall be forty (40) hours, and the work week shall begin at 7:00 p.m., Sunday and end at 6:59 p.m., the following Sunday.
+For the purpose of computing the pay of a non-rotating shift employee, the normal working day shall be eight (8) hours and the normal work week shall be forty (40) hours, and the work week shall begin at 7:00 p.m., Sunday and end at 6:59 p.m., the following Sunday.
 The normal work week for shift employees shall be the same.

 The normal working hours for 12 hour rotating shift employees will be 7:00 a.m. to 7:00 p.m. and 7:00 p.m. to 7:00 a.m.

-The normal working hours for day workers shall fall between the hours of 7:00 a.m. and 5:00 p.m., but the actual hours for any such shift shall be determined by the Company.
+The normal working hours for day workers shall fall between the hours of 7:00 a.m. and 5:00 p.m., but the actual hours for any such non-rotating shift shall be determined by the Company.

 Work schedules for shift workers will be posted on department bulletin boards three (3) days prior to the start of the schedules.
 In the event that unforeseen changes in production requirements necessitate changes in the schedules, such changes will be posted as soon as possible.